h1zqeel/My-GPT/README.md

 ### To access the Application
 https://my-gpt.is-an.app
 ### Description of the Application:
-- A Simple LLM Client (For OpenAI & Google based LLM)
+- A Simple LLM Client (For OpenAI, Google based LLMs, Claude LLMs)
 - Create a LLM BOT with your own System Message that can use one of the following models:
  	- `GPT 3.5 Turbo`
 	- `GPT 3.5 Turbo 16k`